By Hannah Hughes

 Kristin writes, “In really important ways, Argentina was my first love.
 A little because of how Argentina made me feel about me, in the way you fall in love with that crush at summer camp because he’s the first person who’s ever looked at you like that.”
 León was the first city that made me feel like that.

-After volunteering, I travelled through Central and South America for several months.
-After six months of travelling, obsessing over new Latin cities and places I could settle, I returned to León, seamlessly slotting back into the city’s chaos.
-It felt like coming home.
+months of travelling, I returned to León, seamlessly slotting back into the city’s chaos.
+It felt like

 When I left the city for the last time, I was pouring tears like blood rushing from a sliced jugular vein.
 I had spent a year backpacking through Latin America – a region that had once ignited more fear than being home alone and hearing an upstairs floorboard creak.
 It was a year of dipping in and out of León – my icebreaker, my city, my second home – but always returning.
 This time, I didn’t know when I would be returning.
 I had run out of money.
 I was going back to England.
 I was leaving León, leaving an era that once I stepped out of, would never come back.